-On October 23, 2015, Hertz entered into an offer letter with Ms. Brasier to serve as CFO of HERC.
-Ms. Brasier's employment arrangement provides that she will receive an annual salary of \$485,000 and a target annual bonus of 70% of her eligible earnings.
+On October 20, 2015, Hertz entered into an offer letter with Ms. Brasier to serve as CFO of HERC.
+Ms. Brasier's employment arrangement provides that she will receive an annual salary of \$485,000 and a target annual bonus of 70% of base salary.
 Ms. Brasier's offer letter also entitles her to receive a one-time sign-on bonus of \$400,000 and a RSU grant of \$500,000, with the RSU grant designed to reimburse Ms. Brasier with respect to awards forfeited with her previous employer.
 This award will vest equally over a three year period assuming continued employment.
-Ms. Brasier will be eligible for annual equity grants with a target of \$700,000 in 2016 and beyond.
 Ms. Brasier also received relocation benefits for her move to Naples, Florida and is eligible to participate in Hertz's welfare and benefit plans generally.

 Ms. Brasier's offer letter provides that she will be eligible for severance benefits in the event that her position with Hertz is eliminated, her employment is terminated for any reason other than for "cause" (as defined under the offer letter) or Ms. Brasier terminates her employment for "good reason" (as defined in the offer letter).
 If her employment is terminated in such a manner, Ms. Brasier would be eligible for a severance benefit of one times the sum of her annual salary plus target bonus amount.
 In addition, if Ms. Brasier's employment is involuntarily terminated for any reason other than cause or by Ms. Brasier for good reason, a portion of her outstanding equity awards will vest proportional to the number of completed months of service since the grant was made divided by the total number of months in the vesting period.
-If HERC is sold before it is spun off and Ms. Brasier's employment is involuntarily terminated for any reason other than for cause or by Ms. Brasier for good reason within 24 months after the sale, then all outstanding equity awards will vest.
+If HERC is sold before it is spun-off and Ms. Brasier's employment is terminated for any reason other than for cause or by Ms. Brasier for good reason within 24 months after the sale, then all outstanding equity awards will vest.